 With the right help, you could avoid the strictest penalties for your probation violation.
 These criminal matters will not go away, and you need to consult with someone who can help you.

-Alexander Smith-Johnson is ready to take on your case.
+Darryl Smith is ready to take on your case.
 Make sure to schedule a consultation with the Jacksonville office.